Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Supercharacter Theory Perspective

 Given a modulus $n$ and element $\omega$ of multiplicative order $d$ in $(\Z/n\Z)^\times$, choose a constant $C$ that is small relative to $n$ (the author recommends $C \approx \sqrt{n}$, though sometimes the behavior is more clear with smaller or larger $C$).
 We then create $\lceil n/C \rceil$ ``frames'' by plotting the Gaussian periods $\eta_{n, \omega}(k)$ in batches of size approximately $C$.
-That is, the $e$-th frame will be the plotted image of $\eta_{n, \omega}(k)$ for all $0 \leq k < e \cdot C$.
+That is, the $f$-th frame will be the plotted image of $\eta_{n, \omega}(k)$ for all $0 \leq k < f C$.
 In this way, every frame adds approximately $C$ new points to the Gaussian period plot.
-Stringing these frames together gives us an animation showing how the Gaussian periods fill the Gaussian period plot $G(n,\omega)$ as $k$ increases.
+Stringing these frames together gives an animation showing the behavior of Gaussian periods as they fill the Gaussian period plot $\img(\eta_{n, \omega})$.

-\begin{example} We consider the $d$-sided hypocycloid case from the Duke--Garcia--Lutz Theorem; that is, $n$ is a power of an odd prime and $d$ is itself also a prime, and so $G(n,\omega)$ is contained within the image of a hypocycloid with $d$ sides.
+\begin{example} We consider the $d$-sided hypocycloid case from the Duke--Garcia--Lutz Theorem; that is, $n$ is a power of an odd prime and $d$ is itself also a prime, causing $\img(\eta_{n, \omega})$ to be contained within the image of a hypocycloid with $d$ sides.
 If we instead plot these Gaussian periods in frames using the constant $C = \sqrt{n}$, it becomes apparent that a $(d - 1)$-sided hypocycloid rolls counterclockwise along the inner boundary of the $d$-sided hypocycloid.
-So, for example, if $d = 3$, then a 2-sided hypocyloid (i.e. a straight line) rolls along the inside of a 3-sided hypocycloid, and when $d = 5$, a 4-sided hypocycloid rolls along in the inside of a 5-sided hypocycloid.
+For example, if $d = 3$, then a 2-sided hypocyloid (i.e. a straight line) rolls along the inside of a 3-sided hypocycloid, and when $d = 5$, a 4-sided hypocycloid rolls along in the inside of a 5-sided hypocycloid.
 We include some still frames of this phenomenon in Figure \ref{fig:AnimationStillFrames}. \end{example}